-i.
-All property owners of record within a minimum 300-foot radius of the subject property as shown on the latest available assessment role or a larger radius if deemed necessary by the Community Development Director in order to provide adequate public notification; and ii.
-Any person or group who has filed a written request for notice regarding the specific application.

-- (g) Failure to Notify Individual Properties.
-The validity of the proceedings shall not be affected by the failure of any property owner, resident or neighborhood or community organization to receive a mailed notice. - (h) Applications shall be vetted by the City Manager and a team of his/her choice consistent with Section 6-5.13(c).
-At the conclusion of the vetting process, the City Manager shall prepare a report with findings and recommendations for consideration by the City Council.
-The recommendations shall include a summary of the concerns voiced by the community at the public meeting. - (i) The City Council shall either deny or approve the final candidates and shall select the top candidates in each category of the cannabis businesses pursuant to Section 6-

-5.13(a).
-The City Council's decision as to the selection of the prevailing candidates shall be final, pending an appeal, in the event an appeal is filed as provided for under Section 6-5.22.

-(j) The City will issue notice to the prevailing candidates that the City will issue an official Cannabis Business Permit(s) upon the prevailing applicant(s) obtaining all required land use approvals.
+- (D) Upon the completion of the review process, a public meeting shall be set in which concerns of residents, businesses, and community organizations alike may be brought before the City. - (E) The Community Development Director, or his or her designee shall conduct the public meeting to solicit community feedback. - (F) Public Notice shall be mailed at least ten (10) days prior to the public meeting to the following: - (1) All property owners of record within a minimum 300-foot radius of the subject property as shown on the latest available assessment role or a larger radius if deemed necessary by the Community Development Director, or his or her designee in order to provide adequate public notification; and - (2) Any person or group who has filed a written request for notice regarding the specific application. - (3) Failure to Notify Individual Properties.
+The validity of the proceedings shall not be affected by the failure of any property owner, resident or neighborhood or community organization to receive a mailed notice. - (G) Applications shall be vetted by the City Manager and a team of his/her choice consistent with Review Criteria established by City Council Resolution.
+At the conclusion of the vetting process, the City Manager shall prepare a report for consideration by the City Council. - (H) The City Council may either deny or approve the final candidates and shall select the top candidates in each category of the cannabis businesses pursuant to Review Criteria established by City Council Resolution.
+The City Council's decision as to the selection (denial or approval) of the prevailing candidates shall be final and shall not be subject to further administrative or City Council review or appeal. - (I) The City will issue a notice to the prevailing applicants that the City will issue an official Cannabis Business Permit(s) upon the prevailing applicant(s) obtaining all required land use approvals.
 Once all required land use approvals are secured, the City will issue an Official Cannabis Business Permit.